Yogesh-Bhardwaj-hue/Scm-Final_2.0/README.md

 ## Project Overview

 **BlogMaster Pro** is a modern, responsive blogging platform that empowers users to create, share, and manage blogs with ease.
-The project demonstrates a full-stack approach, featuring a JavaScript frontend and Django and java backend, with a focus on clean code, user experience, and professional project organization.
+The project demonstrates a full-stack approach, featuring a JavaScript frontend and Django and Java backend, with a focus on clean code, user experience, analytics, and professional project organization.

 ---